-You can reach me at my work email: sophushelle at cc dot au dot dk.
-I’m an incorrigible workaholic, so I usually reply pretty quickly.
+You can reach me at my work email: email at sophushelle dot com.

-I am writer with a passion for taking seemingly obscure topics and making them ardently relevant to my readers.
-I have written on subjects as diverse as Babylonian epics, climate change, medieval philosophy, love in Disney, and the first known author, but I am always driven by the same desire: to share the facts that fascinate me, and to make them as compelling as I can.
-All my writing is infused by this urge – I call it “Advanced Show & Tell.”
+I am writer with a passion for taking seemingly obscure topics and making them relevant to my readers.
+I have written on subjects as diverse as Babylonian epics, climate change, medieval philosophy, love in Disney, and the art of falling, but I am always driven by the same desire: to share the facts that fascinate me, and to make them as compelling as I can.
+All my writing is infused by this urge; I call it “Advanced Show & Tell.”

 PS: My translations of Gilgamesh and the poems of Enheduana have become the basis of various modern adaptations—in theater, music, etc. Find an overview of those adaptations here.

 PPS: I’ve made a keyboard layout that makes it easier to transcribe and transliterate Akkadian and Sumerian.
 Download it here.

 Photograph by Morten Søndergaard.
 Find more author photos here.